cloudblog004/fantasticfoodies/content/en/posts/1169-step-by-step-guide-to-make-perfect-quick-chicken-salad.md

 - "1 season all or local spice blend to taste im in new orleans i used tony chacheres Lawrys is pretty good"
 - "1 paprika or cayenne pepper for garnish"
 recipeinstructions:
 - "Shred pre-cooked chicken add to bowl.
 Combine all remaining ingredients and mix until well blended.
 Garnish by slicing 2 reserved eggs lengthwise and layer over the top.
-Sprinkle w/ green onions, &amp; cayenne/paprika.
+Sprinkle w/ green onions, & cayenne/paprika.
 Refrigerate 1 hour or until chilled.
 Serve w/ crackers, tortillas, or on sub roll.
 Enjoy!"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe